neilbrown/edlib/README.md

 sequence number in the list so ordering-tests are easy, and each can have a set of attributes attached.

-As well as identifying a location in a document, a mark can identify a location in the display of that document location.
-When a single element in a document is displayed using multiple characters (as for example a directory entry might be), the “rendering position” or “rpos” can record where in those multiple characters the mark really belongs.
-I'm not yet sure how useful this is, but it seems like a good idea.

 An ungrouped mark has no property beyond the above.
 A grouped marked is included in a second linked list with all the other marks in the same group.
 This group is owned by a specific pane and keeps